 Wrigley’s pioneered sales of chewing gum in Britain.
 The business held 93 percent of the British gum market in 2016.

-William Wrigley Jr (1861 – 1932) established a British subsidiary in 1911 with a capital of £2,000.
-Wrigley (Sales) Ltd had a warehouse on Lambeth Palace Road, London and an office at 164 Piccadilly.
+William Wrigley Jr (1861 – 1932) established a British subsidiary with a capital of £2,000 in 1911.
+Based in London, there was a warehouse on Lambeth Palace Road and an office at 164 Piccadilly.
 The first sales of Wrigley’s chewing gum were at Heppell’s, a Piccadilly chemist.

 Previously engaged in sales, Stanley Lorimer Murison (1881 – 1932) was appointed managing director from 1921.
 A quiet and determined man, he invested heavily on advertising, and the company grew under his leadership.